@ledgerhq/hw-transport

 static readonly isSupported: () => Promise<boolean>;

-Statically check if a transport is supported on the user's platform/browser.
+Check if the transport is supported on the current platform/browser.

 property list